 The fields of activity are based on this and on themodel developed by developed by the Federal Association for stable sustainability:

 - Cross-cutting issue: → Implementing Education for Sustainable Development (ESD)

 - Field of action 1: → Achieve social cohesion

 - Field of action 2: → Revitalization of rural areas

 - Field of action 3: → Implementation of the UN Sustainable Development Goals (SDG)

-Wholeness - the view for the overall structure and the systemic connections - is the key for sustainability.
+Holism - the view of the overall structure and the systemic interrelationships - is the key to stable sustainability.

-Participation and having shares form the two components of → participation.
-This is the foundation that connects the 3 pillars.
+Participation and involvement are the components of participation.
+This is the basis that fundamentally connects the 3 pillars.

-Sustainable action is crucial to the success of sustainable development.
-Action is determined by cultural influences.
-This applies equally to all regions of the world and is reflected, for example, in a corporate culture, in a social culture and in a culture of interacting with nature. → Culture is the roof beam that lies on the 3 columns and creates a second connection to stabilize the model.
+Sustainable action is crucial for the success of sustainable development.
+However, action is determined by cultural influences.
+This applies equally to all regions of the world and is reflected e.g. in a corporate culture, in a social culture and in a culture of interaction with nature.
+Culture creates the second link and stabilises.